 Andra Geno graduated from Ohio State with a degree in history in 2007 and went on to earn an MFA in Film Studies at Boston University in 2009.
 She now works in Global Distribution at Netflix.
+While visiting Columbus, Andra stopped by for an interview.
+She also did a Q&A with us previously.
+Both are below.

 How did you become interested in history as an academic discipline?
 What made you want to major in History?